Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 What was the first time?

-He uh something about the bailouts or some sort uh Oh no.
+Something about the bailouts or some such?

-Yeah, yeah, no, but he wanted Obama to step in now.
+He wanted Obama to step in now.

-That's what he wanted Obama to step in now, start doing things rather than wait.
+He wanted Obama to step in now, start doing things rather than wait.

-Uh uh Andrea Mitchell in meeting news when Washington was talking to uh Congressman Frank, and after this answer that you just heard, even though you might not have understood the words, she did.
+And after this answer that you just heard, even though you might not have understood the words, she did.

-I'm a great admirer of the president elected.
+I'm a great admirer of the president.

 I am delighted he is elected.

-But my one question is I think he overestimates his ability to take people, particularly our colleagues on the right, and sort of charm them into being nice.
+But my one question is, I think he overestimates his ability to take people, particularly our colleagues on the right, and sort of charm them into being nice.

-When he talks about being post-partisan, having seen these people and knowing what they would do in that situation, I suffer from postpartisan depression.
+When he talks about being post-partisan, having seen these people and knowing what they would do in that situation, I suffer from post-partisan depression.

 I have to say, Barney's worried about Obama's own new tone.